 So if you do make this wonderful, wonderful meal, I definitely to know how it tastes.

 But you can see ChatGPT is selecting all these different tools without me having to it explicitly which ones to use in any situation.
-And this, I think, shows a new way thinking about the user interface.
-Like, we are so used to thinking of, well, we have apps, we click between them, we copy/paste between them, and usually it’s a great experience within app as long as you kind of know the menus and know the options.
-Yes, I would like you to.
+And this, think, shows a new way of thinking about the user interface.
+Like, are so used to thinking of, well, we have apps, we click between them, we copy/paste between them, and usually it’s a great experience within app as long as you kind of know the and know all the options.
+Yes, I would like to.
 Yes, please.
 Always good to be polite.

 (Laughter)

-And by this unified language interface on top of tools, the is able to sort of take away all those details you.
-So you don’t have to be the one who spells out single sort of little piece of what’s supposed to happen.
+And by this unified language interface on top of tools, the AI able to sort of take away all those details from you.
+So you don’t have to the one who spells out every single sort of piece of what’s supposed to happen.

-And I said, this is a live demo, so sometimes the unexpected happen to us.
-But let’s take a look at Instacart shopping list while we’re at it.
-And you can we sent a list of ingredients to Instacart.
-Here’s everything need.
-And the thing that’s really interesting is that the UI is still very valuable, right?
-If you look this, you still can click through it and sort modify the actual quantities.
-And that’s something that I think shows that they’re going away, traditional UIs.
-It’s just we have a new, way to build them.
-And now we have a that’s been drafted for our review, which is also a very important thing.
-We click “run,” and there we are, we’re the manager, we’re to inspect, we’re able to change the work of AI if we want to.
-And so after this talk, you will be able to this yourself.
+And as I said, this is a demo, so sometimes the unexpected will happen to us.
+But let’s take a look the Instacart shopping list while we’re at it.
+And you can see we sent list of ingredients to Instacart.
+Here’s everything you need.
+And the thing that’s really interesting is the traditional UI is still very valuable, right?
+If you look at this, you can click through it and sort of modify the quantities.
+And that’s something that I think shows that they’re not going away, traditional UIs.
+It’s just we have new, augmented way to build them.
+And now we have a tweet that’s been for our review, which is also a very important thing.
+We can click “run,” and there are, we’re the manager, we’re able to inspect, we’re able to change the work of the AI we want to.
+And so after this talk, you will be to access this yourself.
 And there we go.
 Cool.
 Thank you, everyone.

 (Applause)

-So we’ll back to the slides.
-Now, the important thing about how we build this, it’s not just building these tools.
-It’s about teaching the AI how to use them.
-Like, what do we want it to do when we ask these very high-level questions?
-And to do this, we use old idea.
-If you go back to Alan Turing’s 1950 paper the Turing test, he says, you’ll never program an answer to this.
-Instead, you can learn it.
-You build a machine, like a human child, and then it through feedback.
-Have a human teacher who provides rewards and as it tries things out and does things that are either or bad.
+So we’ll cut to the slides.
+Now, the important thing about how we build this, it’s not about building these tools.
+It’s about teaching the AI to use them.
+Like, what do we even want it to do we ask these very high-level questions?
+And to do this, we use an old idea.
+If you go to Alan Turing’s 1950 paper on the Turing test, he says, you’ll program an answer to this.
+Instead, you can learn it. could build a machine, like a human child, and then it through feedback.
+Have a human teacher who provides rewards and as it tries things out and does things that are good or bad.

 And this is exactly how we train ChatGPT.
-It’s two-step process.
-First, we produce what Turing would have called a child machine through an unsupervised learning process. just show it the whole world, the whole internet and say, “Predict what comes next in text you’ve seen before.”
-And this process imbues it with all sorts wonderful skills.
-For example, if you’re shown a math problem, the only way to complete that math problem, to say what comes next, that green nine up there, is to solve the math problem.
+It’s a two-step process.
+First, we produce Turing would have called a child machine through an unsupervised learning process.
+We just show it the world, the whole internet and say, “Predict what comes next in you’ve never seen before.”
+And this process imbues it with all sorts of wonderful skills.
+For example, you’re shown a math problem, the only way to complete that math problem, to say what comes next, that green up there, is to actually solve the math problem.

-But we actually have to do a step, too, which is to teach the AI what to with those skills.
-And for this, we provide feedback.
-We the AI try out multiple things, give us multiple suggestions, then a human rates them, says “This one’s better that one.”
-And this reinforces not just the specific that the AI said, but very importantly, the whole process the AI used to produce that answer.
-And this allows it to generalize. allows it to teach, to sort of infer your intent and apply it in scenarios that hasn’t seen before, that it hasn’t received feedback.
+But actually have to do a second step, too, which to teach the AI what to do with those skills. for this, we provide feedback.
+We have the AI out multiple things, give us multiple suggestions, and then human rates them, says “This one’s better than that one.” this reinforces not just the specific thing that the AI said, very importantly, the whole process that the AI used to that answer.
+And this allows it to generalize.
+It allows it to teach, to sort of infer your and apply it in scenarios that it hasn’t seen before, it hasn’t received feedback.

-Now, sometimes the we have to teach the AI are not what you’d expect.
-For example, we first showed GPT-4 to Khan Academy, they said, “Wow, is so great, We’re going to be able to teach wonderful things.
+Now, sometimes the things we to teach the AI are not what you’d expect. example, when we first showed GPT-4 to Khan Academy, said, “Wow, this is so great, We’re going to be able to teach wonderful things.
 Only one problem, it doesn’t double-check students’ math.
-If there’s some math in there, it will happily pretend that one plus equals three and run with it.”
-So we had to collect some data.
-Sal Khan himself was very kind and offered 20 hours of his time to provide feedback to the machine alongside our team.
-And over the course of a couple months we were able to teach the AI that, “Hey, you really should push on humans in this specific kind of scenario.”
-And we’ve actually made lots and lots of improvements to the this way.
-And when you push that thumbs down in ChatGPT, that actually is kind like sending up a bat signal to our team say, “Here’s an area of weakness where you should gather feedback.”
-And when you do that, that’s one way that we really to our users and make sure we’re building something that’s more for everyone.
+If there’s some bad in there, it will happily pretend that one plus one equals three and run with it.” we had to collect some feedback data.
+Sal Khan was very kind and offered 20 hours of his own time to provide feedback to the machine our team.
+And over the course of a couple of months we were able to teach the that, “Hey, you really should push back on humans in this specific kind of scenario.”
+And we’ve actually lots and lots of improvements to the models this way.
+And you push that thumbs down in ChatGPT, that actually is of like sending up a bat signal to our to say, “Here’s an area of weakness where you should feedback.”
+And so when you do that, that’s one way that really listen to our users and make sure we’re something that’s more useful for everyone.

-Now, providing high-quality feedback is a hard thing.
-If you think about a kid to clean their room, if all you’re is inspecting the floor, you don’t know if you’re teaching them to stuff all the toys in the closet.
-This is nice DALL-E-generated image, by the way.
-And the same sort of reasoning to AI.
-As we move to harder tasks, we will have to scale ability to provide high-quality feedback.
-But for this, the AI itself is happy to help.
-It’s to help us provide even better feedback and to scale ability to supervise the machine as time goes on. let me show you what I mean.
+Now, providing high-quality feedback is a thing.
+If you think about asking a kid to their room, if all you’re doing is inspecting the floor, don’t know if you’re just teaching them to stuff all the toys in the closet.
+This is a DALL-E-generated image, by the way.
+And the same sort of reasoning applies to AI.
+As we move to tasks, we will have to scale our ability to provide high-quality feedback.
+But for this, the AI is happy to help.
+It’s happy to help us provide even better feedback and to scale our ability supervise the machine as time goes on.
+And let me show what I mean.

-For example, you can ask GPT-4 a like this, of how much time passed between these two foundational blogs on unsupervised and learning from human feedback.
-And the model says two passed.
-But is it true?
-Like, these models are not 100-percent reliable, they’re getting better every time we provide some feedback.
-But can actually use the AI to fact-check.
-And it can actually its own work.
-You can say, fact-check this for me.
+For example, you can ask GPT-4 question like this, of how much time passed between these two blogs on unsupervised learning and learning from human feedback.
+And the model says two months passed. is it true?
+Like, these models are not 100-percent reliable, although they’re better every time we provide some feedback.
+But we can actually use AI to fact-check.
+And it can actually check its own work.
+You can say, fact-check for me.

-Now, in this case, I’ve actually the AI a new tool.
-This one is a tool where the model can issue search queries and click into web pages.
-And it actually out its whole chain of thought as it does it.
-It says, I’m just to search for this and it actually does the search.
-It then it finds publication date and the search results.
-It then is issuing search query.
+Now, in this case, I’ve actually given the a new tool.
+This one is a browsing tool where the can issue search queries and click into web pages.
+And it actually writes out whole chain of thought as it does it.
+It says, I’m going to search for this and it actually does the search.
+It it finds the publication date and the search results. then is issuing another search query.
 It’s going to click into the blog post.
-And all this you could do, but it’s a very tedious task.
-It’s not a that humans really want to do.
-It’s much more fun be in the driver’s seat, to be in this manager’s position you can, if you want, triple-check the work.
-And out come so you can actually go and very easily verify any piece of this chain of reasoning.
+And of this you could do, but it’s a very tedious task.
+It’s a thing that humans really want to do.
+It’s much more to be in the driver’s seat, to be in this manager’s position you can, if you want, triple-check the work.
+And out citations so you can actually go and very easily verify any piece of this chain of reasoning.
 And it actually turns out two months was wrong.
 Two and one week, that was correct.

 (Applause)

-And we’ll cut back the side.
-And so thing that’s so interesting to about this whole process is that it’s this many-step collaboration between a human and AI.
-Because a human, using this fact-checking tool is doing it in order to produce data another AI to become more useful to a human.
-And I think this really the shape of something that we should expect to be much more common in future, where we have humans and machines kind of very carefully and designed in how they fit into a problem and how we want to that problem.
-We make sure that the humans are providing the management, oversight, the feedback, and the machines are operating in a way that’s inspectable and trustworthy. together we’re able to actually create even more trustworthy machines.
-I think that over time, if we get this process right, we will be able to solve problems.
+And we’ll cut to the side.
+And so thing that’s so interesting to about this whole process is that it’s this many-step between a human and an AI.
+Because a human, using this fact-checking tool is it in order to produce data for another AI to become useful to a human.
+And I think this really shows the shape of something that we expect to be much more common in the future, where we humans and machines kind of very carefully and delicately designed in they fit into a problem and how we want to solve that problem.
+We make sure the humans are providing the management, the oversight, the feedback, the machines are operating in a way that’s inspectable and trustworthy.
+And together we’re able to actually even more trustworthy machines.
+And I think that over time, if we get this process right, we will able to solve impossible problems.

-And to give you a sense of just impossible I’m talking, I think we’re going to be able to rethink almost aspect of how we interact with computers.
+And to give you a sense just how impossible I’m talking, I think we’re going to able to rethink almost every aspect of how we with computers.
 For example, think about spreadsheets.
-They’ve around in some form since, we’ll say, 40 years ago with VisiCalc.
+They’ve been in some form since, we’ll say, 40 years ago with VisiCalc.
 I don’t think they’ve changed that much in that time.
-And here is a specific spreadsheet of all the AI on the arXiv for the past 30 years.
+And here is specific spreadsheet of all the AI papers on the arXiv for the 30 years.
 There’s about 167,000 of them.
-And you see there the data right here.
-But let me you the ChatGPT take on how to analyze a data set like this.
+And you can there the data right here.
+But let me show the ChatGPT take on how to analyze a data like this.

-So we can give ChatGPT to yet another tool, this one a Python interpreter, so it’s to run code, just like a data scientist would. so you can just literally upload a file and ask questions about it. very helpfully, you know, it knows the name of the file and it’s like, “Oh, this CSV,” comma-separated value file, “I’ll parse it for you.”
-The only here is the name of the file, the column names you saw and then the actual data.
-And from that it’s able to infer these columns actually mean.
+So we can give ChatGPT access to yet another tool, this one Python interpreter, so it’s able to run code, just like a data scientist would. so you can just literally upload a file and questions about it.
+And very helpfully, you know, it knows name of the file and it’s like, “Oh, this is CSV,” comma-separated value file, “I’ll it for you.”
+The only information here is the name the file, the column names like you saw and then the actual data. from that it’s able to infer what these columns mean.
 Like, that semantic information wasn’t in there.
-It has to sort of, together its world knowledge of knowing that, “Oh yeah, arXiv is a site that submit papers and therefore that’s what these things are and that these are integer and so therefore it’s a number of authors in the paper,” like all of that, that’s work a human to do, and the AI is happy to help with it.
+It has to of, put together its world knowledge of knowing that, “Oh yeah, arXiv a site that people submit papers and therefore that’s what these things are and these are integer values and so therefore it’s a of authors in the paper,” like all of that, that’s for a human to do, and the AI is happy to help with it.

-Now I don’t even know I want to ask.
-So fortunately, you can ask the machine, “Can you make exploratory graphs?”
-And once again, this is a super high-level with lots of intent behind it.
-But I don’t know what I want.
-And the AI kind of has to infer I might be interested in.
-And so it comes with some good ideas, I think.
-So a histogram of the of authors per paper, time series of papers per year, cloud of the paper titles.
-All of that, I think, will be pretty interesting to see. the great thing is, it can actually do it.
+Now don’t even know what I want to ask.
+So fortunately, you ask the machine, “Can you make some exploratory graphs?”
+And again, this is a super high-level instruction with lots of intent behind it.
+I don’t even know what I want.
+And the AI kind of has to infer what might be interested in.
+And so it comes up with some good ideas, think.
+So a histogram of the number of authors per paper, time of papers per year, word cloud of the paper titles.
+All that, I think, will be pretty interesting to see. the great thing is, it can actually do it.
 Here go, a nice bell curve.
-You see that three is kind the most common.
-It’s going to then make this nice of the papers per year.
-Something crazy is happening in 2023, though. like we were on an exponential and it dropped off cliff.
-What could be going on there?
-By the way, this is Python code, you can inspect.
+You see that three kind of the most common.
+It’s going to then make nice plot of the papers per year.
+Something crazy is happening in 2023, though.
+Looks like we on an exponential and it dropped off the cliff. could be going on there?
+By the way, all is Python code, you can inspect.
 And then we’ll see word cloud.
 So you can see these wonderful things that appear in these titles.

-But I’m unhappy about this 2023 thing.
-It makes this year look bad.
-Of course, the problem is that the year is not over.
-So I’m going to push on the machine.
+But I’m pretty about this 2023 thing.
+It makes this year look really bad.
+Of course, the problem is that the is not over.
+So I’m going to push back the machine.
 [Waitttt that’s not fair!!!
-2023 isn’t over. percentage of papers in 2022 were even posted by 13?]
-So April 13 was the cut-off date I believe.
-Can you use to make a fair projection?
-So we’ll see, this is the of ambitious one.
+2023 isn’t over. percentage of papers in 2022 were even posted by April 13?]
+April 13 was the cut-off date I believe.
+Can use that to make a fair projection?
+So we’ll see, this is the kind of ambitious one.

 (Laughter)

-So you know, again, I like there was more I wanted out of the here.
-I really wanted it to notice this thing, maybe it’s a little of an overreach for it to have sort of, inferred that this is what I wanted.
-But I inject my intent, I this additional piece of, you know, guidance.
-And under the hood, AI is just writing code again, so if you want to what it’s doing, it’s very possible.
-And now, it the correct projection.
+So know, again, I feel like there was more I out of the machine here.
+I really wanted it to notice thing, maybe it’s a little bit of an overreach for it to have sort of, magically that this is what I wanted.
+But I inject my intent, I provide this additional piece of, know, guidance.
+And under the hood, the AI is writing code again, so if you want to inspect it’s doing, it’s very possible.
+And now, it does the correct projection.

 (Applause)

-If you noticed, it even updates title.
-I didn’t ask for that, but it know what I want.
+If noticed, it even updates the title.
+I didn’t ask for that, but it know I want.

-Now we’ll cut back to the again.
-This slide shows a parable of how I think we … A vision of how may end up using this technology in the future. person brought his very sick dog to the vet, and veterinarian made a bad call to say, “Let’s just wait and see.” the dog would not be here today had he listened.
-In the meanwhile, provided the blood test, like, the full medical records, to GPT-4, said, “I am not a vet, you need to talk a professional, here are some hypotheses.”
-He brought that information to a second vet used it to save the dog’s life.
+Now we’ll cut back to the slide again. slide shows a parable of how I think we … A of how we may end up using this technology the future.
+A person brought his very sick dog the vet, and the veterinarian made a bad call to say, “Let’s just wait and see.” the dog would not be here today had he listened.
+In meanwhile, he provided the blood test, like, the full medical records, to GPT-4, which said, “I am not vet, you need to talk to a professional, here some hypotheses.”
+He brought that information to a second vet who used to save the dog’s life.
 Now, these systems, they’re not perfect.
-You overly rely on them.
-But this story, I think, shows that a human with a medical and with ChatGPT as a brainstorming partner was able achieve an outcome that would not have happened otherwise. think this is something we should all reflect on, about as we consider how to integrate these systems our world.
+You cannot overly rely on them.
+But story, I think, shows that a human with a medical professional and with as a brainstorming partner was able to achieve an that would not have happened otherwise.
+I think this is something should all reflect on, think about as we consider how to these systems into our world.

-And one thing I believe really deeply, is getting AI right is going to require participation from everyone.
-And that’s deciding how we want it to slot in, that’s for setting the of the road, for what an AI will and won’t do.
-And if there’s one thing take away from this talk, it’s that this technology just looks different.
-Just different from people had anticipated.
-And so we all have to literate.
-And that’s, honestly, one of the reasons we released ChatGPT.
+And one thing I believe really deeply, is that getting AI right is to require participation from everyone.
+And that’s for deciding how we want it to in, that’s for setting the rules of the road, for what an AI will and won’t do. if there’s one thing to take away from this talk, it’s this technology just looks different.
+Just different from anything people had anticipated. so we all have to become literate.
+And that’s, honestly, one of the reasons we ChatGPT.

-Together, believe that we can achieve the OpenAI mission of ensuring that general intelligence benefits all of humanity.
+Together, I believe that we can achieve the OpenAI mission of ensuring artificial general intelligence benefits all of humanity.

 Thank you.